EDA-202410-SEC10-G01/Reto1-G01/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

-1. Juan Eduardo Briceño Toro, je.briceno2@uniandes.edu.co
+1. Juan Eduardo Briceño Toro, je.briceno2@uniandes.edu.co Req 4
-2. Mateo Zambrano, m.zambranob@uniandes.edu.co
+2. Mateo Zambrano, m.zambranob@uniandes.edu.co Req 5
-3. Nicolas Mario Romero Colmenares, nm.romeroc1@uniandes.edu.co
+3. Nicolas Mario Romero Colmenares, nm.romeroc1@uniandes.edu.co Req 3

 [Back to top](#challenge-template)